-The two Conference Coordinators interact on a professional level with summer conference on-site sponsors and guests, supervise 15-18 Conference Assistants, and handle a number of administrative tasks within the Office of University Conferences.
-These highly visible, high energy, full-time, live-in positions report to the Director of University Conferences.
+The two Conference Coordinators interact on a professional level with summer conference on-site sponsors and guests, supervise 15-18 Conference Assistants, and handle a number of administrative tasks within Conference Services.
+These highly visible, high energy, full-time, live-in positions report to the Director of Conference Services.
 The selected candidates will have their present skills and abilities challenged while developing new management and leadership capabilities within this demanding position.
 Although your schedule will vary, Conference Coordinators will work approximately 40 hours per week including nights and weekends and are not permitted to have another employment position or be enrolled in summer school courses during the dates of conference employment.

 - Applications are selected through the ACUHO-I housing internship program.